Radiation Nephropathy

 Epidemiology

 Radiation nephropathy does not occur in all irradiated patients.
-In the large British series of classic radiation nephropathy described by Luxton, only 20% of subjects developed radiation nephropathy, although each received more than 2500 rads to the kidneys.[1]
-The form of radiation nephropathy in patients who receive BMT occurs in 10-20% of these patients.
+In a study of Korean patients with normal baseline kidney function who received adjuvant radiotherapy for gastric cancer and were followed up for 5 or more years, 13 of 663 (2%) developed kidney function impairment.
+[10] In the large British series of classic radiation nephropathy described by Luxton, only 20% of subjects developed radiation nephropathy, although each received more than 2500 rads to the kidneys.
+[1] Radiation nephropathy in 10-20% of patients who receive BMT.
+[11]

-In a report from Seattle, Wash, 30 of 83 subjects treated with 166 Ho tagged DOTMP developed some kidney injury; 7 subjects had thrombotic microangiopathy (ie, hemolytic-uremic syndrome [HUS]).[6]
+In a United States report, 30 of 83 subjects treated with 66Ho-tagged DOTMP developed some kidney injury; 7 subjects had thrombotic microangiopathy (ie, hemolytic-uremic syndrome [HUS]).
+[8]

 No confirmed sex-based differences in radiation nephropathy have been reported.
 At the BMT unit of the Medical College of Wisconsin, BMT nephropathy has affected more women than men, but other centers have not had this experience.
 No age-based differences in susceptibility to classic radiation nephropathy have been confirmed.
 However, in the case of BMT nephropathy, children appear to be more likely to develop this syndrome than adults.